hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 Integration with Directory App
 ------------------------------

-* No resolution within Daml, resolve names off-ledger via APIs of directory provider
+* No resolution within Daml, resolve names off-ledger via APIs of directory service
 * Design Daml models to work with parties not human readable names + resolution
 * If needed, check that resolution is still accurate in transaction by passing in cid of entry & fetch it